Jacqueline van Rysselberghe: Family

 Her surname comes from Flanders, Belgium.
-Her great grandfather was Max van Rysselberghe, an engineer who left Belgium when he was about 20 years old on what was originally planned to be a six-month-long scientific expedition to Antarctica.
+Her great-grandfather was Max van Rysselberghe, an engineer who left Belgium when he was about 20 years old on what was originally planned to be a six-month-long scientific expedition to Antarctica.
 The expedition lasted two years.

 Reports of her connection to the Pierre Van Rysselberghe dynasty are, at this point, unverified.
 During the first year, plans to return to Europe were abandoned when the ice in the waterways failed to thaw during the summer.
 In Belgium, Max met Isabel Martínez, the daughter of Valentin Martínez, Chilean Minister of Public Works, who at that time had escaped to Belgium after the coup in Chile.
 Max and Isabel were married in Europe, and in 1905 left for Chile.
 This couple had four children, Lydia, Yvonne, and Henry, the grandfather of Jacqueline and Daniel.

-Controversy

-On 23 January 2017 an investigative report published by the news agency Ciper Chile disclosed a series of email exchanges which had happened in 2014 between Jacqueline van Rysselberghe and Luis Felipe Moncada, President of ASIPES (Fishing Industry Association of the Bío Bío Region) while she was presiding the Senate Fishing Committee.
-That committee was discussing a law that would benefit smaller, artisan fishermen so it was opposed by ASIPES.
-In those emails, Moncada gave explicit instructions to the Senator on how to act in the committee, including clauses to put in the law.
-Former assistant to the Senator Joel Chávez declared to prosecutors on 4 August 2016 that van Rysselberghe had been receiving monies from ASIPES since the municipal elections of 2000, when she was first elected Mayor of Concepción.
-The Senator confirmed the existence of the email exchanges but declared "it had not influenced legislative work."
+Biography

+She was born on 3 February 1965 in Concepción.
+She is the daughter of Enrique van Rysselberghe Varela and María Norma Herrera Caire and the sister of Enrique van Rysselberghe Herrera, as well as granddaughter of Enrique Van Rysselberghe Martínez, a member of the National Party and Mayor of Concepción between 1971 and 1972 and again from 1975 to 1979.

+She is married to Mauricio Pávez and is the mother of six children: Tomás, Catalina, Valentina, Natalia, Magdalena, and Fernanda.

+Van Rysselberghe completed her primary and secondary education at the Lycée Charles de Gaulle–Alliance Française of Concepción.
+She later studied medicine at the University of Concepción, where she obtained the professional degree of Medical Doctor.
+She subsequently completed postgraduate studies in psychiatry and a diploma in Psychotherapy.

+After obtaining her medical degree, between 1992 and 1996, she worked at the Psychiatry Service of the Hospital of Concepción, in a medical center, and in private practice.
+In parallel, she carried out human resources consultancy work for companies in the region.
+She also engaged in teaching activities in the Social Work program at the San Sebastián University in Concepción.